Study plan - Master in Climate Change Management

 See course descriptions

-In semester 2, students can choose to study abroad or in Svalbard, and focus on a subject area with relevance for the master programme.
-In the final semester, the students can choose to write their thesis at a university abroad at one of the institutions where the University College is a partner in ongoing research projects.
+In semester 2, the student can choose to study abroad or in Svalbard, and focus on a subject area with relevance for the master program.
+In the final semester, the student can choose to write his/her thesis at a university abroad at one of the institutions where the Western Norway University of Applied Sciences is a partner in ongoing research projects.
 The students should have an internal supervisor from Western Norway University of Applied Sciences and one external supervisor from the collaborating institution abroad.